-When you need to be just pissed the hell off: Kill Bill
+When you need to be just pissed-the-hell-off: Kill Bill

 For me, breakups progress through many phases, from intense sadness and grieving to eventual acceptance.
-Somewhere in there lies a good bout of just being pissed the fuck off, which makes a solid revenge flick like Kill Bill just the bad medicine I need.
+Somewhere in there lies a good bout of just being pissed off, which makes a solid revenge flick like Kill Bill just the bad medicine I need.
 A saga in two parts, the film invites us into the life of The Bride (Uma Thurman) as she sets out to avenge her attempted murder, ordered by her ex (David Carradine.)
-Kill Bill is pretty much just an all out good opportunity to live vicariously through a scorned assassin as she kicks major ass to a killer soundtrack.
+Kill Bill is pretty much just an all-out good opportunity to live vicariously through a scorned assassin as she kicks major ass to a killer soundtrack.

 When you need your friends: Tangerine

 Filmed entirely on an iPhone 5s (yup!), Tangerine tells the story of two trans sex workers making their way through LA over the course of one day.
 Having just been released from jail, Sin-Dee (Kitana Kiki Rodriguez) learns that her pimp/boyfriend cheated while she was locked up, who she spends the day searching for upon learning the news.
-Her friend Alexandra (Mya Taylor) leaves Sin-Dee to search, and offers support in the way only a bestie can when things come full circle at the end.
+Her friend Alexandra (Mya Taylor) leaves Sin-Dee to search and offers support in the way only a bestie can when things come full circle at the end.

-When you just need to turn off your brain and geek out on cuteness: Unlikely Animal Friends
+Honorable Mention for when you just need to turn off your brain and geek out on cuteness: Unlikely Animal Friends

 Yeah, the name pretty much sums up what this series is about (that’s right!
 It’s a series!
 Meaning you can totally check out and just make a Seamless-filled weekend outta this one!)
 Featuring, you guessed it, unlikely pairs of animal pals, this show introduces viewers to insanely cute odd-couples, such as a donkey and a goat (aww!,) a dog and a polar bear (awwwwww!,) and more!